SomyaBisen/SomyaBisen/README.md

 ## About Me 👨‍💻
 I'm **Somya**, a passionate data professional who loves turning complex datasets into meaningful stories.
 With 4+ years of experience in business intelligence, data visualization, and predictive modeling, I've been empowering organizations to make smarter, faster, and more impactful decisions.

-Whether it's building dashboards that shine, automating workflows to save the day, or creating models that predict the future, I thrive at the intersection of data and creativity.

 ---

 ## 🌟 What I Do